Children and Family Justice Center Project

 Project Scope and Funding

 In August 2012, King County voters approved a nine-year property tax levy lid lift of seven cents per $1,000 of assessed value.
-The cost to the median homeowner in King County will be $25 per year, which will raise approximately $210 million for construction of the new Children and Family Justice Center (CFJC) at the current site.
+The cost to the median homeowner in King County will be $25 per year, which will raise approximately $210 million for construction of the Children and Family Justice Center (CFJC) at the current site.
 The project will replace the three buildings on site - the Alder Tower, Alder Wing, and Youth Detention Facility - with new, modern, efficient structures.
-The county's Facilities Management Division (FMD) will oversee design and construction of the new buildings.
+The county's Facilities Management Division (FMD) will oversee design and construction of the buildings.

 Facility and Site Design Objectives